 Learning difficulties cover a wide range of needs.
 A child might be assessed to have moderate learning difficulties (MLD), severe learning difficulties (SLD), profound and multiple learning difficulties (PMLD) or specific learning difficulties (SpLD) which includes one or more specific aspect of learning such as dyslexia, dyscalculia or dyspraxia.

 Within school students can access Accelerated Reader, Lexia and a range of other interventions to improve their literacy skills.
-Paired reading programmes, small group support and Boost are available in school, as well as individualised programmes of support delivered by HLTA for Reading, Mrs Wendy Pugh.
+Paired reading programmes, small group support and Enrichment activities are available in school, as well as individualised programmes of support delivered by Mrs Anne Day.

 A child might become withdrawn and isolated, display challenging disruptive or disturbing behaviour.
 These behaviours might reflect an underlying mental health difficulty such as anxiety, depression, self-harming, substance misuse, eating disorders or physical symptoms which are medically unexplained.
 Other mental health disorders include Attention Deficit and Hyperactivity Disorder (ADHD), Attention Deficit Disorder (ADD), Attachment Disorder and Foetal Alcohol Syndrome.

-The school Learning Support Unit (LSU) provides a supportive environment for pupils who have difficulty coping with the rules and boundaries within the mainstream school.
+The school Personalised Learning Cnetre (PLC) and The Bridge provides a supportive environment for pupils who have difficulty coping with the rules and boundaries within the mainstream school or issues relating to anxiety and mental heath.
 Short supportive programmes are developed to help pupils engage in mainstream lessons.
-Within KS4 the LSU provides a base for students who are accessing Alternative Education programmes on a part-time basis to support them to achieve GSCE qualifications in English and Maths in addition to any vocational qualifications that they are taking as part of their individual programmes.
+Within KS4 the PLC provides a base for students who are accessing Alternative Education programmes on a part-time basis to support them to achieve GSCE qualifications in English and Maths in addition to any vocational qualifications that they are taking as part of their individual programmes.

 Some children and young people with a physical disability might need ongoing support and specialist equipment in order to access all of the opportunities available to their peers.
 Visual impairment (VI), hearing impairment (HI) or a multi-sensory impairment (MSI) will require specialist support and/or equipment to access learning.
 Difficulties might be age related and fluctuate over time.

 Outwood Academy Bishopsgarth has an Additionally Resourced Provision (ARP) for children with physical disabilities and medical conditions.
-The ARP enables students to access small teaching groups within KS3 and KS4 as necessary for those who struggle to access full-time mainstream schooling due to the nature of their needs.
+The ARP enables students to access main stream lessons or The Bridge as necessary for those who struggle to access full-time mainstream schooling due to the nature of their needs.
 There is on-site physiotherapy within the school physiotherapy gym and also on-site hydrotherapy.
 Staff from University Hospital of North Tees physiotherapy department and occupational Therapy department work closely with school staff, and carry out appropriate assessments and make recommendations regarding exercise programmes and appropriate aids and appliances for everyday use.

-When identifying an individual child as requiring SEN support, the subject teacher, House Manager and SENCO will carry out an analysis of the pupil’s needs.
+When identifying an individual child as requiring SEN support, the subject teacher, Learning Manager or SENDCo will carry out an analysis of the pupil’s needs.
 Previous behaviour, progress and attainment data, any specialist teacher reports, and reports from other external support services will be considered.
 The views of the parent and child are also considered.
 Support and intervention must be matched to need, barriers to learning are identified and overcome, and a time scale for review is built in to any planned intervention.